jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 	}
 ```

-There is some corner case about this kasi kapag ginamit natin ang ganitong proseso hindi natin nasusunod ang rule ng **DRY Principle** na ang ibig sabihin ay **"do not repeat yourself"**.
-As you can see the following code above, inuulit lang natin ang method increment which means nagiging redundant na.
-Iniiwasan lang natin na humaba ang bilang ng ating code at ang Goal is to create an object na ma-rereused ang method or function without hard coding ng paulit-ulit.
-For example gusto nating gumawa ng 500 user?
-Baka mawalan kana ng gana mag code.
+There is some corner case about this kasi kapag ginamit natin ang ganitong proseso masiado rin siyang matrabaho at hindi natin nasusunod ang rule ng **DRY Principle** na ang ibig sabihin ay **"do not repeat yourself"**.
+As you can see the following code above, if we want to create 500+ new user masiadong matrabaho at hindi ganun kasimple.

 ---
 ## Ano ba ang dapat nating gawin?
+Ang end goal lang natin is to bundle all this, na kapag nag create tayo ng new object ay magawa parin nating mareused ung mga function or methods na hindi kaylangang na ilagay natin sa loob ng object na ginawa pero kaya parin nating maaccess ung mga methods to reused this.

 ### Solution 1